DiamondLightSource/pymalcolm/docs/user_docs/counter.rst

 want a ``float64`` `NumberMeta` as we want to demonstrate floating point numbers.
 If our counter was an integer we could choose ``int32`` or ``int64``.
-The actual Attribute is returned by the :meth:`~VMeta.make_attribute` method of this meta.
+The actual Attribute is returned by the :meth:`~VMeta.create_attribute` method of this meta.

 In the two methods (zero and increment), we make use of the ``counter`` Attribute.
-We can get its value by using the :attr:`~Attribute.value` attribute and set its value by calling the :meth:`~Attribute.set_value` method.
+We can get its value by using the :attr:`~AttributeModel.value` attribute and set its value by calling the :meth:`~AttributeModel.set_value` method.
 This method will validate the new value using the `VMeta` object we passed in :meth:`~Part.create_attributes` and notify the Process, that the Block is attached to, that something has changed and subscribers need to be updated.

 Visualising the Block with the GUI
 ----------------------------------